Some of them are outdated & won't give you the new puppy litters or new colt crops.

 Been there, done that and seen other dogs with excessively odd ears!

-However, sometimes it is just an odd genetic occurance!
+However, sometimes it could be just an odd genetic occurence!

 So maybe it wasn't your fault! :-)